Divorcing if you own your own business: this is how it works

 Did you marry before 1 January 2018, and you did not draw up a prenuptial agreement?
 Then you are married in community of property.
 All assets and debts belong to both of you.
 Including your business.

-Were you married from that date onwards and you did not draw up a prenuptial agreement?
+Did you marry in or after 2018 and you did not draw up a prenuptial agreement?
 Then you are married in limited community of property.
 Only the assets you built up during the marriage belong to you together.
-Assets and debts you already had before the marriage are not joint.
+Assets and debts you already had before the marriage are not joint.Â

 If you already had a business before your marriage, then it is private property.
 But you may have to pay compensation to your partner in case of divorce for the assets you accumulated with your business during the marriage.